Covid 19 coronavirus changes Ngāti Whātua plans: first commercial residential subdivision rising

 Community concern has already been raised about the new housing's negative environmental effects: "We are greatly concerned that by cramming intensive housing developments onto this peninsula there is a greater need for robust and resilient protective conservation measures," Trish Deans, Philip Moll, Graham Pitts and Iain Rea, of the Bayswater Environment Action Coalition, said.

-Ironically, they fear project sediment runoff could endanger the veru shell reef which the Oneoneroa project takes its very name from.
+Ironically, they fear project sediment runoff could endanger the shell reef the Oneoneroa project takes its very name from.

 Donnelly replied: "In addition to strict resource consent conditions there are a number of control measures such as over-sized silt ponds, silt fences, use of flocculation, contour bunds and active management such as continual stabilisation and temporary closing of earthworking areas prior to heavy rain that we will be looking to implement during further earthworks to ensure the safety of the marine environment and enhance water quality."